kawane/songbook/README.md

 Not supported:

-* AMS Amazon (TODO Check if Java 8 is supported).
+- AMS Amazon (TODO Check if Java 8 is supported).
-* Heroku (TODO Check if Java 8 is supported).
+- Heroku (TODO Check if Java 8 is supported).
-* Cloudbees (TODO Check if Java 8 is supported).
+- Cloudbees (TODO Check if Java 8 is supported).

-OpenShift and Google App Engine provides some free solutions
+OpenShift and Google App Engine provides some free solutions to test, they are sufficient for Songbook needs.

 Features
 --------

+The first Songbook version will include this features:

+- [x] Store songs with lyrics, chords and meta information.
+- [ ] Add and edit song:
+  - [x] Server side add and update.
+  - [ ] Client side editor.
+- [ ] Handle two access types: viewer and editor:
+  - [ ] One time access administration page on install.
+  - [ ] Parametrized key for accesses.
+- [x] Full text search on all songs.
+- [x] Supports for computers, smart phones and tablets.
+- [ ] Auto scroll for song.

+Here are some feature for the future (partial):
+- [ ] Appearance customization.
+- [ ] Collections of songs (stored locally in the navigator with exchange capabilities).
+- [ ] Present guitar tabs and piano chords.
+- [ ] ...

 Dependencies